-I write about marriage.
-About how to navigate between separateness and togetherness.
-About how to balance the need for both time to myself and time together.
+I write novels about marriage.
+About how characters navigate between separateness and togetherness.
+About how they balance the need for both time to themselves and time together.
 About what compromise does to a person’s sense of self.

 My early stories, essays, and reviews appeared in Hunger Mountain, Brevity, Gargoyle, Contrary Magazine, Clapboard House, Storyglossia, and Numéro Cinq.
 For a number of years, which I think of as my crazy years, I served as the Review Editor for Contrary Magazine AND the Writing Life Editor for Hunger Mountain AND I was in graduate school AND in a writing group.

 In 2012 I graduated from Vermont College of Fine Arts with an MFA in Creative Writing.
 Later that year, I was awarded a residency at Ragdale.
 Being able to write in a sacred place was amazing, and I often think of my time there in the Playroom and throwing pages down the stairs… In 2013, because Pam Houston and Karen Nelson needed a third body, I became a founding board member of the literary nonprofit Writing by Writers.
 The workshops are set in gorgeous places with excellent faculty, and you will find me there selling faculty books.

 I grew up in the sixties in the heart of Atlanta, went to college in North Carolina, spent a year teaching English in France, practiced law, and had kids.
 French was my first passion, but I had a free moment back in 1995, and when I thought about what I wanted to do with the rest of my life, I thought, books are so cool and I decided I wanted to do what they did.